pydantic/pydantic/docs/usage/models.md

 Pydantic will raise `ValidationError` whenever it finds an error in the data it's validating.

-One exception will be raised regardless of the number of errors found, that `ValidationError` will contain information about all the errors and how they happened.
+A single exception of type `ValidationError` will be raised regardless of the number of errors found, and that `ValidationError` will contain information about all of the errors and how they happened.

 See [Error Handling](../errors/errors.md) for details on standard and custom errors.